PIGSY’s Art of Saying Sorry

 Fellow Irishman and one of the world’s best known “Bond” started out as a painter when he left Ireland for the bright lights of London, where he began training as a commercial illustrator.
 However, the stage beckoned and he went on to train as an actor and to that end went on to have one of the greatest careers as an Irish actor with some starring roles to his name, not withstanding his stage appearances before landing his breakout TV role on the series Remington Steele and then moving to the big screen to become the huge Hollywood Star that is known the world over today.

-However, outside of the world of film, he is also a prolific painter and showcased his works in a recent solo exhibition in Los Angeles in 2023, titled “So Many Dreams” with his work also available on Pierce Brosnan’s website here.
+However, outside of the world of film, he is also a prolific painter and showcased his works in a recent solo exhibition in Los Angeles in 2023, titled “So Many Dreams” with his work available on his own website.

 Brosnan’s artwork has been exhibited in galleries and events around the world, drawing attention not just from fans but from serious art collectors as well.
 Another notable aspect of Brosnan’s art career is his commitment to philanthropy.
 He has used his art to raise millions of dollars for various charities, including environmental causes and cancer research, the latter being a cause deeply personal to him due to his late wife's battle with the disease.